 Our work tells stories about curiosity and celebrates the uncommon.
 The two of us are curious folk ourselves, after all, and it’s what fuels our love of the medium.

 We’re best known for our folktale adventure Burly Men at Sea, developed during an eighteen-month stint as nomads.
 Since then, we’ve continued to create games and other work, always with an element of storytelling.
-We’re currently at work on an unannounced new game, which you can follow on our blog.
+We’re currently at work on our latest game, Raincaster, which you can follow on our blog.
 We also share bonus behind-the-scenes content with supporters.

 Working by day at Kuku Studios, and previously at Pixar and Disney Animation, David is a veteran story shaper and the writer of Wooden Nickel.
 As Brain&Brain’s programmer, he’s also the left brain of the outfit.